HarshitMehraa/Executive-Management-Consumer-Goods/README.md

 **📈 Insights & Recommendations**

-Proposed Solutions: Take initiatives like gift vouchers, student discounts and other attractive promotions to enhance customer engagement and sales.
+Proposed Suggestions: Take initiatives like gift vouchers, student discounts and other attractive promotions to enhance customer engagement and sales.